cyberkatrina/Baby-Boomers-Data/README.md

 # Baby-Boomers-Data
-Baby Boomers Data Visualization in Altair
+Baby Boomers Data Visualization in Altair.

 A Jupyter Notebook of Interactive Charts to Visualize Population Shifts over Time with Altair.